IVRL/Tempsal/docs/README.md

 @InProceedings{pajouheshgar2022dynca,
-  title     = {TempSAL - Uncovering Temporal Information for Deep Saliency Prediction}, author    = {Aydemir, Bahar and Hoffstetter, Ludo and Zhang, Tong and Salzmann, Mathieu and S{\"u}sstrunk, Sabine}, booktitle = {Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year      = {2023},
+  title     = {TempSAL - Uncovering Temporal Information for Deep Saliency Prediction}, author    = {Aydemir, Bahar and Hoffstetter, Ludo and Zhang, Tong and Salzmann, Mathieu and S{\"u}sstrunk, Sabine}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year      = {2023},
 }
 ```